 proceed somewhere despite the risk of possible dangers

 Jenny was no longer allowed to drive alone to Hidalgo for the mail; no one

 ventured far away from home after nightfall, and as in the days of the Wortman trouble the year before, no one ever went to bed with the full confidence of security.

-the mental attitude that something is believable and should be accepted as true
+the mental attitude that something is believable

 For a few seconds Jethro forgot the Federal Registrars and the fact that not only the word which preceded Eb, but his method of announcing himself gave